Skip to main content

 vLLM and TGI inference serving

-We deploy vLLM (PagedAttention, continuous batching) or TGI for production LLM serving.
-Both deliver significantly higher throughput per GPU than naive serving.
-We tune KV cache configuration, max concurrent requests, and quantization to meet your specific latency and cost targets.
+We deploy vLLM (PagedAttention, continuous batching) or TGI depending on your model family and hosting constraints.
+Both deliver 3–5x higher throughput per GPU versus a standard FastAPI wrapper.
+We tune KV cache size, max concurrent requests, and quantization settings against your specific p50/p99 latency targets — not generic defaults.

 Inference optimization over training optimization